Skip to main content

 LEARNING OUTCOMES

-This is a course on business and company law.
-It is divided into three parts, respectively dedicated to (i) the firm, competition law and intellectual property, (ii) partnerships and (ii) joint stock companies and cooperatives.
-The course deals with the various legal aspects of companies, with a special focus on the legal framework of the enterprise, the company’s assets, trademark and intellectual property.
-As far as companies are concerned, the course addresses various aspects of partnerships and companies, including through a cross-sectoral analysis of the incorporation, the capital structure, corporate governance, bylaws and voting agreements, share transfers, and the regulation of corporate groups.
+The course explores the laws of the enterprises and it is divided in two parts: (i) the law of the firm, competition law and intellectual property, (ii) partnerships and corporations.
+Particular emphasis will be put on the following topics: the legal framework of the enterprise, the company’s assets and intellectual property, unfair competition.
+With regards to corporate law, the course will address various aspects of partnerships and companies, including through a cross-sectoral analysis of the corporation, the capital structure, corporate governance, bylaws and voting agreements, share transfers, and the regulation of corporate groups.

 AIMS AND LEARNING OUTCOMES